ritobanrc/grade11/ush/ch7_notes/README.md

 # Ch 7.
 The Age of Jefferson
+* "We are all Republicans, we are all Federalists"

 ## Loyalty with an Olive Branch
-* Kept Hamilton's National Bank
+* Kept Hamilton's National Bank + debt repayment plan
     - "Olive Branch"
 * Maintained Neutrality
 * Limited Central Govt.